ConnectedHumber/Bus-Terminal-Signs/README.md

 ### Connect the sign to an Arduino

 We connect the DMX board to an Arduino to communicate with it, as well as attaching all things to power that require it.
-Connect LOAD to 7 (or whatever is defined in code), CLK to pin 13 (or your Arduino's SPI clock pin), DATA to pin 11 (or your Arduino's SPI MOSI pin).

-Note this Arduino must be capable of outputting 5 V.
+Note the Arduino must be capable of outputting 5 V.

+- Connect:
+  - LOAD to 7 (or whatever is defined in code)
+  - CLK to pin 13 (or your Arduino's SPI clock pin)
+  - DATA to pin 11 (or your Arduino's SPI MOSI pin)
+  - GROUND to ground
+  - ISET to your power supply.
+- Connect the AC to DC power converter to your power supply.
+- Ensure all grounds are connected together

 ![Picture of setup, labelled.](./images/setup_all.svg)